 Many groups equate alcohol with illegal drugs.
-However, this may actually be counter-productive and reinforce destructive drinking patterns.
+But this may actually be counter-productive.
+It can strengthen destructive drinking patterns.
 Here, Profs.
 David J. Hanson and Ruth C. Engs point out that it’s better to drink in moderation than to abstain.
-(Of course, this doesn’t apply to those with a good reason not to drink.)

-The assertion that its better to drink moderately than to abstain will shock some people.
-It’s “politically incorrect” and, therefore, virtually unspoken.
-Although widely recognized by medical researchers, scholars who dare to express it publicly risk being stigmatized.
-They risk losing their research funding or being banished to academic Siberia.
+The statement that it’s better to drink moderately than to abstain will shock some people.
+It’s “politically incorrect.”
+So it’s unspoken.
+But it’s widely known by medical researchers.
+Yet scholars who dare to express it publicly risk being stigmatized.
+They risk losing their research funding.
+Or being banished to academic Siberia.
 Others wonder why anyone would even mention the benefits of moderate drinking.

-However, the association of moderate drinking with health and longevity is rarely mentioned.
-And it’s never mentioned at all in federally sponsored alcohol educational programs.
-Most information concerning alcohol focuses on the negative effects of abuse.
+But the link of moderate drinking with health and long life is rarely mentioned.
+And it’s never mentioned at all in federally sponsored alcohol educational.
+The facts there focus on the negative effects of abuse.

-For most substances, including minerals, vitamins, and meds, there are appropriated doses for optimal health.
-As is also true with alcohol, too much can result in toxic effects, illness or even death.
+For most substances there are appropriated doses for optimal health.
+That includes minerals, vitamins, and meds.
+It’s also true with alcohol.
+Too much can result in toxic effects, illness, or even death.

 Food addicts often suffer severe health problems and premature deaths from overeating.
-Compulsive dieters can die as a result.
+Compulsive dieters can also die.
 Compulsive exercisers may harm their health.
 Yet rarely are we warned to avoid eating, dieting, or exercising.
-We engage in these activities without fear that excessive involvement may lead to health problems.

-Most importantly, the vast majority of adults eat, exercise and drink alcohol in a moderate, health promoting manner.
+Yet the vast majority of adults eat, exercise and drink alcohol in a moderate, health promoting way.
 Only a small minority are abusers.
 There are many articles on how to eat, diet, or exercise in a balanced way.
 On the other hand, there’s little information about moderate or healthful drinking.

 Of course people who are allergic to aspirin and certain foods should not consume them.
 Likewise, people who are alcoholic, are taking certain meds, or whose doctors tell them to abstain should do so.

-We tend to focus on the negative effects of alcohol abuse.
-However, we should be encouraging moderate consumption for those who choose to drink.
-Promoting the moderate use of alcohol simultaneously discourages its abuse.
-For example, Jewish and Italian-American children typically learn to drink in moderation at home.
-They have the good example of their parents as appropriate role models.
-While most Jews and Italian Americans drink, very few abuse alcohol.
+We need to promoting the moderate use of alcohol while discourage its abuse.
+For instance, Jewish and Italian American children typically learn to drink in moderation at home.
+They have the good example of their parents as role models.
+While most Jews and Italian Americans drink, few abuse alcohol.

-However, other groups in our society believe that alcohol is unacceptable for religious or other reasons and prohibit its use.
-Importantly, members from such groups are at high risk for problem drinking if they choose to drink.
-They have not learned how to drink appropriately from parental role models.
+But other groups believe that alcohol isn’t acceptable for religious or other reasons.
+They prohibit its use.
+Yet members of such groups are at high risk for problem drinking if they choose to drink.
+That’s because they have not learned how to drink properly.

-Children from abstinence backgrounds tend to equate any consumption of alcohol with abuse and problems.
+Children from abstinence backgrounds tend to equate any drinking with abuse and problems.
 Those from such backgrounds who decide to drink lack knowledge about moderate drinking.
-Thus, the barrage of negative messages about alcohol can actually be counter-productive.
+Thus, the barrage of negative messages about drinking can actually be counter productive.

 Alcohol in some form has been a pleasant part of life in most cultures throughout human history.
-Importantly, most societies have accepted alcohol as a natural and normal beverage.
-As a result, they have generally experienced few problems from abuse.
+And most cultures have viewed alcohol as a natural and normal part of life.
+As a result, they have generally had few problems from abuse.

-Dr. Ruth Engs, R.N., Ed.D., is Professor Emeritus of Applied Health Science at Indiana University.
-She has also taught at the University of Queensland (Australia) and Dalhousie University (Canada).
-Dr. Engs is a leading international authority on alcohol use and abuse among both college students and women.
+- Dr. Ruth Engs, R.N., Ed.D., is Professor Emeritus of Applied Health Science at Indiana University.
+Dr. Engs is a leading authority on alcohol use and abuse among both college students and women.
 She has authored over a half-dozen books.
 Also dozens of book chapters, research articles and scholarly papers on alcohol and alcohol problems.